cloudymax/gcp-tf-base/README.md

 **WIP, To Do: gcloud CLI commands for vpc, network, and subnets.
 Terraform for pushing the local state to the newly created bucket.**

+**The modularized version is [HERE](https://github.com/cloudymax/modules-gcp-tf-base) for people who already have the basics in place**

 Every time you go do a Terraform Tutorial, there are certain things you're expected to have in-place already aside from just a GCP account and an organization: